Indonesia expects halal certificate for experimental vaccine

 “A study by the Indonesian Ulema Council Halal Product Guarantee Agency and Institute for the Assessment of Food, Drugs and Cosmetics has been completed and has been submitted to the council for the making of a fatwa and halal certification,” Human Development and Culture Minister Muhadjir Effendy said at a news conference.

-Over one million doses of the experimental COVID-19 vaccine developed by Sinovac arrived in Indonesia on Sunday evening.
+Over 1 million doses of the experimental COVID-19 vaccine developed by Sinovac arrived in Indonesia on Sunday evening.
 The government has no exact schedule for distributing the doses.

 “The government will provide a vaccine that is proven safe and passes clinical trials under World Health Organization recommendations,” Putranto said.